• Chemistry in the Toy Store

 Chemistry in the Toy Store

 My experiments with common materials have been ongoing since I got my first chemistry set at the age of 10.
-My fascination with the chemistry of toys started in 1978 with one of my first formal presentations using toys in 1979.
+Although I investigated the science of a number of toys for many years, my fascination with the chemistry of toys started in 1978 with one of my first formal presentations using toys in 1979.
 Chemistry in the Toy Store originated in 1982 at the BCCE held at the University of Oklahoma in Stillwater, OK.
-Since then, it has been presented over 100 times around the world and the write-up has been updated 6 times.
+Since then, it has been presented over 200 times around the world and the write-up has been updated 6 times.
 Currently, Chemistry in the Toy Store is being updated and expanded into a book.
-The section on soap bubbles has been expanded and will appear as a separate book titled The Chemistry and a Little Physics of Soap Bubbles.
+The section on soap bubbles has been expanded and is now a separate book titled The Chemistry (and a Little Physics) of Soap Bubbles on this web site.
+(See menu on left.)

-Chemistry in the Toy Store was the first presentation to address the chemistry of toys and to provide chemistry experiments to investigate or to prepare a number of toy-type materials in the lab or at home.
-If you ever made Slime or disappearing ink in the classroom, then you probably followed a recipe that was originated by this author.
+Chemistry in the Toy Store was the first presentation to address and explain the chemistry of toys and to provide chemistry experiments to investigate or to prepare a number of toy-type materials in the lab or at home.
+If you ever made Slime, polyurethane foam, or disappearing ink in the classroom, then you probably followed a recipe that was originated by this author.

-For convenience, the file has been split into three parts.
+For convenience, the 6th edition of my Chemistry in the Toy Store notes has been split into three parts.
 These are PDF files and require Acrobat Reader

 Chemistry in the Toy Store Part I: The Science of Soap Bubbles